-When people trap, neuter and then return cats to their colonies, the population stabilizes and then decreases as cats live out their natural lives without reproducing.
+When people trap, neuter and then return cats to their colonies, the population stabilizes and decreases as cats live out their natural lives without reproducing.
 As a result, millions of unwanted kittens have been spared from life on the streets.
-Learn more about using humane traps, which we loan out.
+Learn more about using humane traps, which can be borrowed from the Hawaiian Humane.

 Due to limited appointments, this service is for feral cats, not owned pets.
 We encourage timely drop off and pick ups for this service as holding capacity is limited.

-• If you are a new participant, complete the Feral Cat Agreement and bring it with you to our Admissions Center.
+• Read our Surgery Process Form, complete the Feral Cat Agreement and bring it with to the Admissions Center.

-• Call our feral cat information line at 356-2254 for available surgery dates.
+• Call the cat information line at 356-2254 for available surgery dates.

 • To schedule an appointment call 356-2239.

 • Learn about some of Oahu's community organizations that help.

 • Read this Star Advertiser commentary by the Hawaiian Humane Society.

 • Learn how to Help Oahu's Cats